 The Graduate Programs page has a list of all degree programs offered at St. John Fisher College, as well as links to the department websites.

 Graduate courses are offered in a flexible format designed with the working professional in mind.
 Most classes are offered on the weekend and in the evening, along with a few classes scheduled during the day.
 Refer to each department website to learn the different formats and course schedules for each program.

 Detailed course schedule information can be found on the Course Schedule page.

-If you are interested in taking a non-matriculated course you must first contact the Office of Graduate Admissions.
-You will be asked to submit a transcript from the undergraduate institution indicating a completion of a bachelor's degree as well as complete a non-matriculated Acceptance form.
+If you are interested in taking a non-matriculated course, you must first contact the Office of Graduate Admissions.
+You will be asked to submit a transcript from the undergraduate institution indicating a completion of a bachelor's degree as well as complete a non-matriculated acceptance form.
 The program director must also grant permission in order for you to take any non-matriculated course.
 Non-matriculated status does not indicate acceptance into a graduate program at Fisher.
-You may only be a non-matriculated status for one semester and enroll in no more than 6 credits.
+You may only be in non-matriculated status for one semester and enroll in no more than six credits.

 Please keep in mind that some programs do not allow non-matriculated students to take classes.
 Please contact graduate admissions for specific programs information at email@example.com.

 Yes!
 Scheduling an appointment with a graduate counselor is a great opportunity for you to become better acquainted with the program you are interested in as well as the application process.